 New Vehicles and Exploration, 2011

-Pre-Cook exploration of this continent, by non indigenous peoples, was a subject I was interested in and subsequently became an area of much research.
-Rather than re-presenting history, I wanted to live or 'perform' the evidence of my research some how.
+While the original custodians have been here for more than fifty thousand years, For the rest of the world, the great southern land was just a theory, a tantalizing mystery.
+The story of how the continent slowly took shape on maps of the world was a subject I was interested in and subsequently became an area of much research.
+Rather than re-presenting history, I wanted to live or 'perform' the evidence of my research.
 The center piece of this project is a model of a 17th century Dutch sailing ship.
 It is the evidence/result of a 'performance' over 4 months as an amateur model ship builder.
 It is accompanied by a suite of drawings and a painted portrait of Abel Tasman.
 The portrait is imagined to have been painted on board the Heemskerk.
-Abel has just returned to the lower decks just after realizing he had confirmed to himself that the Great Southern land was not connected to Antarctica.
+Abel has just returned to the lower decks just after realizing he had confirmed that the Great Southern land was not connected to Antarctica.

 Followers of Pythagoras in 5BC develop an astronomical theory of a spherical Earth revolving on its own axis and moving in an orbit.
 They reasoned that in order to maintain the equilibrium of the sphere, there had to be land-masses in the Southern Hemisphere, which counterbalanced the known northern land-masses.